fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 ![gantry feet](./img/assembly/gantry_feet.jpg)

-* Screw then together using the default M5x16 screws, do not tighten them yet.
+* Screw then together using the default M5x16 screws.
 # Bridge core

 * Find these parts:

 ![Brige core](./img/assembly/bridge_core.JPG)

-* Screw the feet to the bridge bottom,do not tighten the screws yet.
+* Screw the feet to the bridge bottom.

 ![Brige core](./img/assembly/bridge_core2.JPG)

-* Screw the ribs to the bottom, do not tighten the screws yet.
+* Screw the ribs to the bottom.

 ![Brige core](./img/assembly/bridge_core3.JPG)

-* Screw the top to the ribs and the gantry feet, do not tighten the screws yet.
+* Screw the top to the ribs and the gantry feet.

 ![Brige core](./img/assembly/bridge_core4.JPG)

-* Do not tighten the screws yet.

 # X-rail and backside